Quantitative Brownian regularity of the KPZ fixed point with arbitrary initial data: Future directions

 \section{Future directions}

 In this section, we discuss possible ways of strengthening the quantitative Brownian comparison of the KPZ fixed point on compacts.

 A key to improving Brownian regularity is to strengthen the estimates satisfied by the truncated versions of the KPZ fixed point.
 This would include improving the inverse acceptance probability estimates as well as the Radon-Nikodym derivative bounds of inhomogeneous BLPP.
-Next, a refinement of the picture of geodesic geometry in the Airy line ensemble, in particular improving tail bounds on semi-infinite geodesic intercepts and finer control over uniform geodesic coalescence events on Brownian melons would also help improve Brownian regularity.
+Next, a refinement of the picture of geodesic geometry in the Airy line ensemble, in particular improving tail bounds on semi-infinite geodesic intercepts and finer control over geodesic coalescence events on Brownian melons would also help improve Brownian regularity.

-In particular, for any given $x>0$, if one could strengthen the comparison in Theorem \ref{thm: Airy LPP deviation} by showing that there for every $\epsilon > 0$, we have for all $\delta \in (0, 1/14)$,
+In particular, for any given $x>0$, if one could strengthen the comparison in Theorem~\ref{thm: Airy LPP deviation} by showing that for every $\varepsilon > 0$

-then one would obtain improved tail bounds for $L_0$, compared to those in Theorem \ref{thm: intercept tail bound}, possibly even showing that for all $\epsilon > 0$, $L_0$ satisfies the tail bounds
+then one would obtain improved tail bounds for $L_0$, compared to those in Theorem~\ref{thm: intercept tail bound}, possibly even showing that for all $\varepsilon > 0$, $L_0$ satisfies the tail bounds

-Ultimately, the fruits of such an endeavour would be the following proposition. \begin{proposition} Fix $y_0 > 1$ and let $h(\cdot)$ be the KPZ fixed point as defined in \eqref{eq: KPZ fixed point}.
-Suppose that there exists some $p>1$, $d\ge 1,r>0$ such that we have the estimate for all $m\in \N$ and $A\subseteq C_{*,*}([0,y_0-1])$ Borel set,
+Ultimately, the fruits of such an endeavour would be to obtain something along the lines of the following. \begin{itemize} \item[1.]
+There exist some $p>1$, $d\ge 1,r>0$ such that we have the estimate for the finite depth truncations $H_m$, $m\ge 1$ as defined in (\ref{eq: finite depth trun}) and $A$ Borel (depending only on increments on some bounded set),

-for all $m\in \N$ with $c_p>0$ independent of $m\in \N$, where $\mu$ denotes the law of a rate two Brownian motion on $[0,y_0-1]$ and $H_m$ as defined in (\ref{eq: finite depth trun}).
-Furthermore, let $L_0$ satisfy some tail bound
+with $c_p>0$ independent of $m\in \N$, where $\mu$ denotes the law of a rate two Brownian motion; \item[2.] $L_0$ satisfies some tail bound